 This plan only lasts a week, so it’s intended to act more as an introduction to Zwift’s training interface and the world of structured interval training.

-It contains a couple of introductory workouts and two of the most popular short workouts, as well as a Ramp Test in the middle of the week to help you measure your FTP before you can start on a longer plan.
+It contains a couple of introductory workouts and two of the most popular short workouts, as well as a ramp test in the middle of the week to help you accurately measure your FTP before you start on a longer plan.

 FTP Builder: 4 to 6 weeks / 5 hours per week / 255 stress points per week (average)

-The FTP Builder plan focuses on building sustainable aerobic power, with the majority of sessions comprising of endurance and tempo intervals.
+The FTP Builder plan focuses on building sustainable aerobic power, with the majority of sessions consisting of endurance and tempo intervals.

 Designed for riders who perhaps haven’t done a structured training plan before, the workouts are simple and easy to understand, and most last under an hour.

 Fondo: 3 to 4 weeks / 3 hours per week / 177 stress points per week (average)